 3. On The Phone

 Asking for money works best when you already know the donor.

-If you do not know the person and are making a cold call to them, it’s best to use the call to introduce yourself and request an in person meeting.
+If you do not know the person and are making a cold call, it’s best to use the call to introduce yourself and request an in-person meeting.

 Phone calls are also a key component to raise money for a fundraising event.